poe-iit/first-response-server/README.md

 ### `subscription` Folder

-The `query` folder contains the file(s) that define the schemas for subscribing to a floor and/or updating it.
+The `subscription` folder contains the file(s) that define the schemas for subscribing to a floor and/or updating it.

 ### Files `building.js` through `user.js`